Checklist – Employment and financial matters after the birth of a child

 - Notification of maternity leave to the employer

 - Applying for childcare allowance

-- Annual tax assessment/tax allowances and relief for families
+- Employee tax assessment/tax credits and tax exempt amounts for families

 - Mother-child health passport examinations for the child

 - Extension of parental leave – Notifying the employer

 Employees are entitled to parental leave during the first two years of the child’s life (up to and including the day before the second birthday) if they live with the child in the same household.